priyanjalichaudhary-25/IITM-ElectronicSystems-LAB/README.md

 # IIT Madras — BS in Electronic Systems

-Coursework, lab work, and project documentation from the **BS in Electronic Systems** program at IIT Madras (non-campus, online degree program).
+Coursework, lab work, and project documentation from the **BS in Electronic Systems** program at IIT Madras (hybrid degree program).

 This repo is separate from my [JUIT VLSI Lab Portfolio](../vlsi-lab-portfolio) since the two are distinct degree programs with different curricula — this one tracks the broader Electronic Systems coursework (circuits, signals & systems, embedded programming, DSP, etc.) as I progress through Foundation → Diploma → BS levels.